SkroxiousDM/2d12GameSystem/docs/04-attributes.md

 Resolve represents a character’s determination, and their ability to handle stress, control emotions, and resist the stresses of life.
 Characters whose current Resolve is low are weary, less certain, and less able to cope with challenging situations.

-* Whenever a character takes mental damage, Soak with Courage then subtract remainder from Resolve.
+* Whenever a character takes mental Stress, Soak with Courage then subtract remainder from Resolve.
 * Resolve cannot be reduced below 0\.

 When Resolve reaches 0: